hapax/hapax.github.io/assets/minimal-networks.md

 What will happen to the optimal position of the hub $D$?
 Since everything is being smoothly modified, the position of the hub should change smoothly as well.
+The smooth changes are depicted as squiggly purple paths in Figure 8.

 <figure>
     <div style="text-align:center"><img src